Piled Higher and Deeper: The PHD Movie

 In March 2011, Jorge Cham started filming a movie based on the comic series.
 The film production was a collaboration between Cham and a theater group at the California Institute of Technology.
 In fall 2011, the film was released on selected academic campuses.
 A trailer of the movie was released to the Piled Higher and Deeper website on June 8, 2011.
 After about a year of various campus screenings around the world, the movie became available for purchase on DVD or streaming on April 15, 2012.
 A columnist for Nature wrote: "the film puts the plight of the PhD student on the big screen, giving student audiences a chance to laugh at themselves... the film tackles some of the negative aspects of pursuing a PhD and a science career...
 The PhD Movie raises a question that crosses many students' minds: why bother?
 The answer it provides resonates with the audience: Everybody is here because they want to be here ...
 You have to embrace the things you're passionate about.'"

 The PHD Movie 2: Still in Grad School

 The sequel to the first movie was shot in the Caltech campus.
-The budget of $163,000 was provided by almost Kickstarter backers.
+The budget of $163,000 was provided by Kickstarter backers.
 It was released in September 2015; the comedy relates to a research team seeking a key molecule in a cutthroat environment for jobs and grants.